-To obtain on-campus employment authorization, the F-1 nonimmigrant student must demonstrate to the DSO that the employment is necessary to avoid severe economic hardship directly resulting from the crises in Cameroon.
-An F-1 nonimmigrant student authorized by the DSO to engage in oncampus employment by means of this notice does not need to file any applications with U.S. Citizenship and Immigration Services (USCIS).
-The standard rules permitting full-time employment on-campus when school is not in session or during school vacations apply, as required under 8 CFR 214.2(f)(9)(i).
+To obtain on-campus employment authorization, the F-1 nonimmigrant student must demonstrate to the DSO that the employment is necessary to avoid severe economic hardship directly resulting from the current situation in Afghanistan.
+An F-1 nonimmigrant student authorized by the DSO to engage in on-campus employment by means of this notice does not need to file any applications with U.S. Citizenship and Immigration Services (USCIS).
+The standard rules permitting full-time employment on-campus when school is not in session or during school vacations apply, as described in 8 CFR 214.2(f)(9)(i).